zetanote/zetanote-docs/docs/guide/zeta-api/context-api/get-container.md

 ## Returns

 - An object referring to the container in which the script is being executed.
+This object also includes an `index` field that represents the position of the executable block (e.g. code cell) in the container.
 If the script is not being executed from within a container, the returned value is `null`.

 ## Examples